usbarmory/armory-boot/README.md

 ---------------------

-To load a TamaGo unikernel, the bootloader only needs the path to the ELF binary along with its SHA256 hash for validation.
+To load a TamaGo unikernel, the bootloader only needs the path to the ELF binary along with its SHA256 hash (only used with configuration signature verification, see _Secure Boot_).

 Example `/boot/armory-boot.conf` configuration file for loading a TamaGo
 unikernel: